Macedonian Americans: Review

 Macedonian national feelings had shifted throughout the 20th century.
 According to the Harvard Encyclopedia of American Ethnic Groups, almost all of Macedonians in the U.S. until World War II classified themselves as Macedonian Bulgarians or simply as Bulgarians.
 Nevertheless, the Bulgarian national identification during the late Ottoman Empire, from where most of the emigrants arrived, was based on ethno-religious principles and still ambiguous.
-During the early 20th century, several Macedonian immigrants identified also as Macedonians, as indicated by census data, immigration records, newspapers and several testimonials.
-Nevertheless, that designation was used then mainly as a regional, and not as a national identification.
-The sense of belonging to a separate Macedonian nation gained credence after World War II, following the establishment of the People's Republic of Macedonia within the Socialist Federal Republic of Yugoslavia and the codification of a distinct Macedonian language.
+Macedonian immigrants identified also as Macedonians.
+Early 20th century census documents and newspaper articles mention Macedonian language/mother tongue and race/nationality, but that designation was used then mainly as a regional identification.
+The sense of belonging to a separate Macedonian nation did not get strongly established until after World War II, following the founding of the People's Republic of Macedonia within the Socialist Federal Republic of Yugoslavia and the codification of a distinct Macedonian language.

 Late 19th and early 20th century

 The first Macedonian immigrants to the U.S. arrived in the late 19th century from the Bansko region of what is today Bulgarian Macedonia.
 These Macedonians had often been educated by American missionaries and were encouraged to migrate to the United States for higher education or to attend missionary schools.
 But the first large swath of Macedonians came in the early 20th century from the border regions in the north of what is today Greek Macedonia, primarily the regions near Kastoria (Kostur), Florina (Lerin), and the south-west of North Macedonia, notably around Bitola.
-These Macedonians had faced the greatest retributions from the Ottoman military due to the fact that the 1903 Ilinden uprising was centered in these areas.
-In December 1918 in Chicago was summoned a congress, which lasted a week, where ca. 200 delegates were present.
-In the course of the First World War events its organizers prepared a mutual agreement about the eventual after-war status of Macedonia.
-With a great majority the delegates supported the proposal for annexation to Bulgaria.
-In January 1919 after Bulgaria lost the war, a memoir was sent to the Great Powers, submitted by the Macedono-Bulgarian Central Committee in the US.
-In it was explained the real motives of Bulgaria to enter the war and it demanded Macedonia to join to Bulgaria.
+These Macedonians had faced the greatest retributions from the Ottoman military because the 1903 Ilinden uprising was centered in these areas.

+In December 1918 a congress was held in Chicago, lasting a week, where c.
+200 attended.
+Given events in the First World War, and the break-up of the Ottoman Empire, local organizers prepared a proposal about the eventual after-war status of Macedonia.
+By a great majority, the delegates supported a proposal for annexation to Bulgaria.
+In January 1919, after Bulgaria lost the war, the Macedono-Bulgarian Central Committee in the US sent a report to the Great Powers.
+They explained their view of the real motives of Bulgaria to enter the war and demanded that Macedonia be joined to Bulgaria.